JuliaFEM/AbaqusReader.jl/docs/src/index.md

 ### 1. Mesh-Only Parsing - `abaqus_read_mesh()`

-When you only need the **geometry and topology** (nodes, elements, sets), use this function.
+**Fast and lightweight** - extracts only the geometry and topology (nodes, elements, sets).

-It returns a simple dictionary structure containing just the mesh data - perfect for:
+Returns a simple `Dict` structure perfect for:

-- Visualizing geometry
+- 🎨 Visualizing geometry
-- Converting meshes to other formats
+- 🔄 Converting meshes to other formats
-- Quick mesh inspection
+- 🔍 Quick mesh inspection
-- Building your own FEM implementations on top of ABAQUS geometries
+- 🛠️ Building custom FEM implementations

+**Use when**: You need the mesh structure but not the physics.

 ### 2. Complete Model Parsing - `abaqus_read_model()`

-When you need to **reproduce the entire simulation**, use this function.
-It parses the complete simulation recipe including mesh, materials, boundary conditions, load steps, and analysis parameters - everything needed to:
+**Full simulation recipe** - parses everything needed to reproduce the analysis.

+Returns a structured `Model` object containing:

+- 📐 Mesh (nodes, elements, sets, surfaces)
+- 🧱 Materials and properties
+- 📍 Boundary conditions and loads
+- 📊 Analysis steps and outputs

-- Fully understand the simulation setup
+**Use when**: You need to understand or reproduce the complete simulation setup.

-- Reproduce the analysis in another solver
-- Extract complete simulation definitions programmatically
-- Analyze or modify simulation parameters
+---

 ## Important Notes

-Both functions are primarily tested with "flat" input files (the original ABAQUS input file structure).
-The more structured file format describing parts, assemblies, etc. may have limited support.
+- **File Format**: Both functions work best with "flat" ABAQUS input files.
+Structured formats (parts, assemblies) may have limited support.

-The `abaqus_read_model()` function parses many common ABAQUS features but does not cover every possible keyword and option in the ABAQUS specification.
-It handles typical use cases for extracting complete simulation definitions.
+- **Keyword Coverage**: `abaqus_read_model()` handles common ABAQUS keywords but doesn't cover every possible option.
+It's designed for typical simulation extraction use cases.

+- **Element Types**: We use clean topological types (`Tri3`, `Quad4`, `Tet4`, `Hex8`) instead of ABAQUS's physics-specific nomenclature.
+Original names are preserved in metadata for traceability.